1343234/Airfoil-Performance-Analysis/README.md

 * **$A$**: Reference Area (m²)
 * **$P$**: Power (Watts)

-## Analysis Procedure and Outcome
+## Method of Analysis

-Using the airfoil coordiantes, it was fist modeled on solidworks.
-A solidworks flow simulation was then performed to determine the airfoil's lift and drag (data can be found in Solidworks_cdf_data.xlsx) and then its aerodynamic coefficients ($C_L$ and $C_D$) under its specific conditions.
+Using the airfoil coordiantes, the airfoil was fist modeled on solidworks.
+A solidworks flow simulation at the specefic conditions was then performed to determine the airfoil's lift and drag (data can be found in Solidworks_cdf_data.xlsx) and then its aerodynamic coefficients ($C_L$ and $C_D$) was calcualted using the data.

-These coefficients are then used as inputs for the Python script.
-The script implements the standard lift, drag, and power equations to calculate the airfoil's performance across a continuous range of velocities.
+These coefficients are then used for the Python script.
+The script uses the equations to output lift, drag, and power.

-The final outcome is a visualization of plots, `performance_curves_stacked.png`, which plots three performance metrics:
+The final outcome, `performance_curves_stacked.png`, plots:
-* **Lift Force vs. Velocity:** Shows how the airfoil's lifting capability increases with speed.
+* **Lift Force vs. Velocity**
-* **Drag Force vs. Velocity:** Shows how aerodynamic resistance increases with speed.
+* **Drag Force vs. Velocity**
-* **Power vs. Velocity:** Translates the drag force into the energy required to overcome it, providing a direct measure of the airfoil's efficiency.
+* **Power vs. Velocity**

-The executable program is created with PyInstaller.
+The executable program was made with PyInstaller.

-## Installation

-* Download the naca_2412_airfoil_performance.exe file from this GitHub repository.

-* Run the application by double-clicking the .exe file.

-* Command-line window will appear, and the script will execute in 5 to 10 seconds.
-The final performance_curves_stacked.png plot will be saved in the same folder where the executable was ran.

 **Simulation Software used**: SolidWorks Flow Simulation